Thomas Margro

-Thomas E. "Tom" Margro is a mass transportation specialist best known for being the longest-serving General Manager for the San Francisco Bay Area Rapid Transit district (serving from 1996 to 2007).
-He also served as CEO of the Transportation Corridor Agencies from 2007 to 2012.
+Thomas E. "Tom" Margro is a mass transportation executive, and general manager for the San Francisco Bay Area Rapid Transit district from 1996 to 2007.
+He was CEO of the Transportation Corridor Agencies from 2007 to 2012.

 Early life and education

-Margro is an engineer by training.
-He graduated Syracuse University with a Bachelor of Science in Electrical Engineering, and obtained a Master's Degree from the University of Pennsylvania in Systems Engineering and completed additional post graduate studies in systems engineering.
+Margo graduated from Syracuse University with a bachelor's degree in electrical engineering, and a master's degree from the University of Pennsylvania in systems engineering, with additional post graduate studies in systems engineering.

 Career

-Before BART (1971 – 1990)

 After graduating college, Margro worked as a rocket scientist for a year, working as a defense contractor on the Minuteman missile guidance system.

-In 1972, Margro joined the Southeastern Pennsylvania Transportation Authority (SEPTA) in Philadelphia as the only electrical engineer in a team tasked with maintaining an aging and ill-maintained transit system acquired from a private company.
+In 1972, Margro joined SEPTA in Philadelphia as the only electrical engineer in a team tasked with maintaining an aging and ill-maintained transit system acquired from a private company.
 He worked at SEPTA for 18 years (till 1990); his roles there included manager of facilities engineering; senior program manager, electrical facilities; chief engineer; and ultimately assistant general manager of engineering and construction.

-First stint at BART (1990 – 1995)

 Margro worked at BART from 1990 to 1995 as assistant general manager of transit system development.
 In that position, he was responsible for the BART Extensions Program, including the Pittsburg/Bay Point extension (the North Concord/Martinez station and Pittsburg/Bay Point station) and the Dublin/Pleasanton extensions (the Castro Valley station and Dublin/Pleasanton station).
 The stations would open between 1995 and 1997.

-Break from BART (1995 – 1996)

 Margro worked for a year (between 1995 and 1996) at the New Jersey Turnpike Authority as Director of Maintenance and Engineering Services/Chief Engineer.